Old Firm: Defunct minor competitions

 There are a number of matches between the two clubs that are not recognised in the official records, such as their first competitive meeting in the 1888–89 Glasgow Cup, in which Celtic defeated Rangers 6–1.

 Wartime competitions

-In the World War I, the Scottish Cup was suspended.
+In World War I, the Scottish Cup was suspended.
 Among the unofficial competitions which were held for fundraising purposes was the Navy and Army War Fund Shield, during which Rangers defeated Celtic in December 1914.

-During the World War II, the Scottish Football League and Scottish Cup were suspended and in their place unofficial regional league competitions were set up (these were dominated by Rangers).
+During World War II, the Scottish Football League and Scottish Cup were suspended and in their place unofficial regional league competitions were set up (these were dominated by Rangers).
 One of these games was a New Year's Day derby in 1943 which Rangers won 8–1.

 Comparative league placings

+The dominance of the clubs can be demonstrated by their relative league positions historically.
+The clubs have finished in the top two positions in the top division of the Scottish league 54 times, including on 22 occasions since 1996.
+Both sides have finished outside the top two places only five times, three of those before 1914, and both have finished outside the top three places only once, in 1965, when Rangers finished 5th and Celtic 8th.
+Conversely, between 1947 and 1965, on no occasion were both the top two league positions taken by the two teams, owing mostly to an extended period in the relative doldrums for Celtic, despite a title win in 1954, their only such title in a 28 year period.
+Celtic, however, ended that period emphatically with a run of nine successive titles, during which Rangers were runners-up on six occasions.